-In order to be compliant with the Prevent Duty and Keeping Children Safe in Education 2021, the school will:
+In order to be compliant with the Prevent Duty and Keeping Children Safe in Education 2022, the school will:

-- Use the findings of the annual Prevent risk assessment to put appropriate internet and network monitoring systems in place. - Smoothwall network monitoring software is used throughout school.
+- Use the findings of the annual Prevent risk assessment to put appropriate internet and network monitoring systems in place. - Internet and network use is monitored weekly by the Head teacher to identify access to websites or internet searches which are a cause for concern. - Smoothwall network monitoring software is used throughout school.
 This produces reports of inappropriate communications, searches and website access.
-The reports are checked regularly by the IT Technician/Network Manager and any cause for concern is reported to the Head Teacher/Business Manager.
+The reports are checked regularly by the IT Technician/Network Manager and any cause for concern is reported to Headteacher